-We will cover a temporary supply of your drug during the first 90-days of your membership in the plan if you were new and during the first 90-days of the calendar year if you were in the plan last year.
-This temporary supply will be for a maximum of 30-days.
-If your prescription is written for fewer days, we will allow multiple fills to provide up to a maximum of 30-days of medication.
+- If you were in the plan last year, we will cover a temporary supply of your drug during the first 90 days of the calendar year. - This temporary supply will be for a maximum of 30 days.
+If your prescription is written for fewer days, we will allow multiple fills to provide up to a maximum of 30 days of medication.
 The prescription must be filled at a network pharmacy.
-(Please note that the long-term care pharmacy may provide the drug in smaller amounts at a time to prevent waste.)

-• For those members who have been in the plan for more than 90-days and reside in a long-term care (LTC) facility and need a supply right away:
+(Please note that the long-term care pharmacy may provide the drug in smaller amounts at a time to prevent waste.) - For those members who have been in the plan for more than 90 days and reside in a long-term care facility and need a supply right away:

-We will cover one 31-day supply of a particular drug, or less if your prescription is written for fewer days.
-This is in addition to the above temporary supply situation.
+We will cover one 31 days emergency supply of a particular drug, or less if your prescription is written for fewer days.
+This is in addition to the above temporary supply.